Ephoria

-Ephoria is a genus of moths of the Apatelodidae family.
+Ephoria is a genus of moths of the family Apatelodidae.
 It was previously known as Colabata, as a result of Herrich-Schäffer's Synopsis familiarum Lepidopterorum—in which Ephoria was introduced—having been published twice.
 The earlier of these publications precedes that of Walker's Colabata in 1856, making the latter the junior synonym.

 Species

 Per Kitching et al. 2018, the genus contains the following species: